RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </aside>

 In a more traditional architecture, state that's managed by the frontend gets automatically discarded every time the program is re-run.
-Our prototype stores all state, including ephemeral UI state that would normally live exclusivley in the main object graph, in the database, so any change to the layout of that ephermeral state forced a migration.
+Our prototype stores all state, including ephemeral UI state that would normally live exclusively in the main object graph, in the database, so any change to the layout of that ephemeral state forced a migration.
 In most cases, we chose to simply delete the relevant tables and recreate them while in development, which essentially recreates the traditional workflow with ephemeral state.

-Of course, Riffle is not the first sytem to struggle with migrations; indeed, one of us has already done [extensive work on migrations for local-first software](https://www.inkandswitch.com/cambria/).
+Of course, Riffle is not the first system to struggle with migrations; indeed, one of us has already done [extensive work on migrations for local-first software](https://www.inkandswitch.com/cambria/).
 We believe that making migrations simpler and more ergonomic is a key requirement for making database-managed state as ergonomic as frontend-managed state.

 ### SQL has shortcomings for UI development

 We were initially very enthusiastic about unlocking the power of SQL in a web app.
 We found a lot to like in SQL: the relational model provides a lot of advantages, query optimizers are very powerful, and a large number of people, including many who aren’t “software developers” can understand and even write it.

 Nonetheless, SQL was a consistent thorn in our side during this project.
-The deficiencies of SQL are [well-known](https://www.scattered-thoughts.net/writing/against-sql), so we won’t belabour them here.
+The deficiencies of SQL are [well-known](https://www.scattered-thoughts.net/writing/against-sql), so we won’t belabor them here.
 A few key pain points for us were:

 <aside>
 <Markdown>